Quick Background & Features Info

-They’ve recently introduced a ‘virtual router’ feature to Windows devices, which means you can empower a Windows desktop or laptop with ‘router’-like features to connect up to ten different devices!
+They’ve recently introduced a ‘virtual router’ feature for Windows devices, which means you can empower a Windows desktop or laptop with ‘router’-like features to connect up to 10 different devices.

 Some VPN services, like VyprVPN for example, will only limit you to two different simultaneous connections.
-So the fact that you can connect PureVPN to a real router, in addition to setting up a ‘virtual router’, means you can connect TONS of different devices.
-(Probably more than you’d ever want or need, anyway.)
+So the fact that you can connect PureVPN to a real router, in addition to setting up a ‘virtual router,’ means you can connect TONS of different devices.
+(Probably more than you’d ever want or need.)

 They also have a ‘split-tunneling’ feature which means you can choose how (and where) you’d like to send traffic – through your VPN or internet service provider as usual.
-So your data can be split as needed.
+Your data can be split as needed.

 While PureVPN doesn’t offer their own TOR, you can use one on top.
 Combining VPN’s with the Tor network to add an additional layer of privacy and security.

 PureVPN has a kill switch feature that works like a fail-safe.
 The goal is to make sure your privacy and anonymity are never compromised, and that your personal information is never divulged.